RobertAdamek/desla/README.md

 install.packages("devtools")
 library(devtools)
 ```
-You can then install the desla package from the github depository by running:
+You can then install the desla package from the GitHub depository by running:
 ``` r
 devtools::install_github("RobertAdamek/desla")
 ```